 Step 1: Complete questionnaires

 We’ll ask you to complete a couple of online questionnaires before your child’s assessment so we can get a better understanding of their needs.
-With your permission, we may also ask your child’s school to fill in a questionnaire.
+With your permission, we’ll also ask your child’s school or college to fill in a questionnaire.

 Step 2: Attend sessions